RezaNum1/QuizApp/README.md

 # QuizApp

-Customize your question and answere with QUIZ APP.
+Customize your question and answer with QUIZ APP.
 It compatible with Android and iOS

 ## Getting Started